 |AP Exam Credit||Not Applicable|

 Good Classes for First-Year Students

-- LATINO 201: Introduction to Latina and Latino Studies - Winter 2020
+- LATINO 201: Introduction to Latina and Latino Studies - Fall 2020

 Students interested in declaring a major or minor in Latina and Latino studies should make an appointment with the director.
 Thereafter, students will continue to consult with the director about their course selection, their progress in fulfilling the major or minor requirements including approval of their immersion experience.
 Students will see the director of the Latina and Latino Studies program for study abroad review, approval, and signature, typically late fall and early winter of their sophomore year.
 The student will also meet with the program director for the completion of their "Application to Graduate" form during the spring of their junior year.